Managing Data Growth and Improving Performance¶

 While the regular cleanup is good for regular housekeeping, a hybrid approach is recommended for a production environment that removes all unused token, session, and Registry data.
 While the regular cleanup will slow down unused token growth, deep cleaning will take care of the leftover unused data and prevent the tables from continuously growing, impacting performance.

 This cleanup is done within the product.
 It cleans up unused token related data during the runtime.
 This is an event-based cleaning process that involves the cleaning of specific entries based on specific user actions.
-For example, when an access token is revoked, this revoked token is taken from the access token table and put into the
+For example, when an access token is revoked, the token will be picked from the

 From WSO2 API Manager 2.6.0 onwards it is configured by default to trigger token clean up during token generation, token refreshing, and token revocation.
 Therefore, when the state of the token (